 Catherine Redfern founded The F-Word and was editor from 2001-2007.
 She is from Tameside, Manchester and has been living in London for about ten years, much to her parents’ annoyance.
 She is co-author, with Kristin Aune, of Reclaiming The F Word: The New Feminist Movement, a book about the resurgence and reclamation of feminism over the last ten years, today’s issues and today’s feminist activism.
 The book was published in June 2010 by Zed Books.
 She hangs out @cathredfern and has various craft obsessions which she blogs about on her infrequently updated, unprofessional, low-key personal blog.

 Holly has had writing published in a number of other outlets including Yahoo!, STUDIO magazine, Economic Issues, Scarlet magazine, The Guardian, The Fresh Outlook, The New Statesman, Bookslut, Girlchick and The Oxford Mail.
-She mainly works as a copy editor, but you can sometimes catch her taking part in radio debates and DJ’ing.
-Along with this, she has an MA in Applied Social Research, but hasn’t tried for a PhD because universities don’t look like fun places to be anymore.
+She mainly works as a copy editor, but you can sometimes catch her taking part in radio debates or DJ’ing.
+Along with this, she has an MA in Applied Social Research.

 You can follow Holly on Twitter @hollycombe.